uttkarshanand/module-2/Polygon/README.md

 Verifier result: true
 ```
 ## Author
-This project is created by Kislay Kaushal
+This project is created by Utkarsh Anand